 Co-authored and multi-authored publications

-Applicants should provide details of their role and contribution in co-authored and multi-authored publications, as explained in the section on the Personal Statement.
+You should provide details of your role and contribution in co-authored and multi-authored publications, as explained in the section on the Personal Statement.

-^{}It is recognised that page numbers and numbers of pages may not be available for online publications.
+^{}It is recognised that page numbers may not be available for online publications.